karenetheridge/Test-LWP-UserAgent/README.md

 When called as an object method, removes a domain registration that was made both globally and locally, unless a true value was passed as the second argument, in which case only the registration local to the object will be removed.
 This allows a different mapping made globally to take over.
-However, if the only registration was global to begin with, _and_ you passed a true value as the second argument, use of that domain registration will be blocked _just from that instance_, but will continue to be available from other instances.

-- `unregister_all(instance_only?)`

-_New, in v0.006-TRIAL_

-When called as a class method, removes all domain registrations set up globally (across all objects).
-Registrations set up on an individual object will still remain.

-When called as an object method, removes _all_ registrations both globally and on this instance, unless a true value is passed as an argument, in which only registrations local to the object will be removed.
-(Any true value will do, so you can pass a meaningful string.)
-(There is _not_ special logic for blocking registrations from certain instances as available in `unregister_domain`.)
+If you want to mask a global registration on just one particular instance, then add `undef` as a mapping on your instance:

+    $useragent->map_response($domain, undef);

 - `last_http_request_sent`